OhHeyItsJosh/COMP1004-Coursework/Planning/Progress tracker.md

 ## In Progress

+- [ ] Plan and draft design for poster
 - [ ] Update report with progress tracking information

 ## Sprint Backlog

 - [ ] [[Scrum memeting 7|Sprint 7 spec]]

-- [ ] Plan and draft design for poster
-- [ ] Finish GitHub readme that outlines the project
+## Project Backlog

 - [ ] Possibly create a logo for the application

-## Project Backlog

 ***